justAnotherDev/DelegateToBlock/README.md

 ## Why?

-While Apple has definately made a shift towards blocks much of UIKit and other frameworks still require delegate patterns.
+While Apple has definately made a shift towards blocks, much of UIKit and other frameworks still require delegate patterns.
 Alert views are the classic example:

 ### Current Way
 ```objc